tulip-control/gr1c/README.md

     $ make all
     $ make check

+Consider using `make -j N` where N is the number of jobs to run simultaneously.
 The last command runs a test suite.
 Each testing step is reported if the environment variable VERBOSE is set to 1.
 E.g., try `VERBOSE=1 make check`.
 Finally,